 The SPR holds occasional study days, where speakers give different perspectives on a specific theme and time is allocated for audience questions and discussion.
 Audio tapes of many SPR Lectures and Study Days are available from the SPR Office.

-Study Days are mostly held at St Philip's Church, Earls Court Rd, London W8 6QH (map).
+OR St Philip's Church, Earls Court Rd, London W8 6QH (map)

 IT IS IMPORTANT TO NOTE WHICH VENUE IS BEING USED WHEN YOU BOOK.